hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 ## `samtools`

 [SAMtools](http://samtools.sourceforge.net/) is a tool that provides alot of functionality in dealing with SAM files.
 SAMtools utilities include, but are not limited to, viewing, sorting, filtering, merging, and indexing alignments in the SAM format.
 In this lesson we will explore a few of these utilities on our alignment files.
-Let's get started by loading the `samtools` module:

-	module load seq/samtools/1.3
+We have already loaded this module when setting up for the STAR alignment.

 ### Viewing the SAM file